If you do woodworking either as a profession or hobby, your workshop is definitely incomplete if you don’t have at least a planer to work with.

 This Cutech product will get the job done exactly as you want as it features 26 two-sided cutting inserts that can be easily indexed., it is driven by a powerful rip-roaring 15-amp motor, which makes it ready and tough enough to take on hardwoods.
 It comes with a 14” x 9” infeed and outfeed tables that are just the perfect size for most cabinet work and other woodworking projects.

-A great feature that comes with having this product is the 4 leveling screw posts that helps get rid of snipe and give you greater control.
+A great feature that comes with having this product is the 4 leveling screw posts that help get rid of snipe and give you greater control.
 The dust control is decent, and it offers 7 spiral cutter-head models.

 The finish of your woods will surely be spectacular even if you run 50 board feet of 4/4 black walnut through to size it to ¾”.
 None of the board will snipe and will give you a smooth finish.